News and Information

 Chapter meetings are another opportunity for you to have your questions and concerns about PKD addressed.
 We will do our best to provide you with answers or direct you to someone that can assist you.
 Everyone is welcome!

-If you have any questions about this meeting, please email our Volunteer Chapter Coordinator Teresa at email@example.com.
+We do not have any meetings scheduled at this time but we would still like to hear from you.
+If you have any questions about the Chapter, please email our Volunteer Chapter Coordinator Teresa at email@example.com.

 East Texas Walk for PKD

 Thank you to all who joined us for the 2015 East Texas Walk for PKD!

 We had a great time connecting with everyone.
 Check back soon for more information on the 2016 East Texas Walk for PKD!